tom21487/Pomotodo/README.md

-## Welcome to Pomodoro Plus, a simple web app for organizing your life
+## Testing
-This app offers a clean and quick pomodoro manager, with todo list integration.
+Pretending to be a web developer